 EARLY CAREER

-During her tenure at Harvard Business Review, she conceptualized and edited articles on strategy, economics, operations, and organizational behavior.
+She later joined Harvard Business Review, where she conceptualized and edited influential articles on strategy, economics, operations, and organizational behavior.

-She also wrote on leadership, change and crisis management, boards, HR, and career dynamics at HBR.
+At HBR, she also authored pieces on leadership, crisis management, boards, HR, and career dynamics.

 MEDIA & PUBLICATIONS

-Welch is a frequent speaker and moderator at corporate events.
+Welch is a sought-after speaker and moderator at corporate and industry events.